Dr. Loveless Curiosity Lab

 draining project image

-How does dripping water from a cone become a story about changing volume?
+How does dripping water become a story about changing volume?

 Math 124 Cone Diff Eq